ptmdmusique/rust-ooxml-manipulator/README.md

 - Analyze your `customXml.json` content
 - Iterate over the `customXml` folder inside the `extracted` folder
 - Override the content of individual file correspondingly

+**6. Watch for changes**

+Input the path of the project folder coming from the `unzip` feature.
+The program will watch for file change until you terminate it (via `Ctrl+C`).

+You can now modify `customXml.json` or any file inside the `extracted` folder.
+If the you modify:

+- `customXml.json`: the program will prompt you whether you want to re-update the custom XMLs inside the `extracted` folder
+- any file inside the `extracted` folder: the program will prompt you whether you want to rezip the project folder back to the Word file

 ## Issue and credit